GSC - Travel Team

 o Sometimes this is a dinner at states or just an informal gathering at GSC for the final home game, etc

 · This year, we will again hold “Bantam Night” which will be held towards the end of the season.
-The event includes a cookout and all 3 Bantam teams playing home games, as well as the rose ceremony for each team.
+The event includes a cookout and 2 Bantam teams playing home games, as well as the rose ceremony for each team.
 Bantam managers will coordinate.
 There will also be a similar event planned for the girls U14 team.

 ● Typically GSC schedules a photographer to take team and individual pictures.